New York LLC: How to Form an LLC in NY

 Your New York LLC name must comply with specific state requirements:

-• Cannot be: The same as or confusingly similar to existing business entities in New York
+• Cannot be the same as or deceptively similar to existing registered entities

-• Restricted words: Certain words like “bank,” “insurance,” or “trust” may require special licensing
+• Cannot contain restricted words like “bank,” “insurance,” or “corporation” without proper licensing

 registered agent Requirements

-Every New York LLC must maintain a registered agent who:
+Every New York LLC must maintain a registered agent (called a “process agent” in New York) with:

 Filing Requirements

-New York LLCs must file articles of organization with the New York Department of State.
+To form your New York LLC, you must file articles of organization with the New York Department of State.
 The Articles must include:

 • County where the office is located

-• Purpose of the LLC (can be stated generally)
+• Purpose of the LLC (can be stated as “any lawful business purpose”)

 • Management structure (member-managed or manager-managed)